resin-studio/slim/relational_types_schedule.md

         - use custom CHC intermediate lang to guide construction of examples (e.g. foldn) in RInGen
     - notice limitation of constraint language
         - it can negate inductive predicate; but can it assert inductive constraint?
+    - determine feasibility of translation into sorts
+        - determine if sorts are explicitly declared
+    - determine feasibility of translation of polymorphism
 - determine novelty of relational types relative to ADT CHC SOTA
     - RInGen examples define predicates rather than inferring predicates from programs
     - Relational types infers predicates from non-boolean functions